winstonpuckett/lucifer/README.md

 *note: copy/pasting bash scripts from the internet is a bad idea.
 Make sure you know what you're doing and why.
 It never hurts to type things in manually.*

-You can do this with the following script:
+You can do install from source with the following script:
 ```bash
 # Get the source
 git clone https://github.com/winstonpuckett/lucifer.git